Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 Encodings are designed to be:

-- Small in size (to minimise storage and network bandwidth requirements)
+- Small in size (to minimize storage and network bandwidth requirements)
-- Efficient for serialisation and deserialisation
+- Efficient for serialization and deserialization
 - Canonical (i.e. any Data Object has one and only one valid Encoding)

 The maximum Encoding size is 8191 byes.
 Larger Data Objects are broken down into multiple Cells which each have their individual Encoding - however this is handled automatically by Convex and not usually a relevant concern for users or developers.

 ## Environment

 An Environment on the CVM is a mapping from Symbols to defined values.

-The Convex environment is should be familiar to those who study the formal semantics of programming languages.
+The Convex environment should be familiar to those who study the formal semantics of programming languages.
 It is implemented as a functional, immutable map, where new definitions result in the creation and usage of a new Environment.

 Each Account receives it's own independent Environment for programmatic usage.
-If the Account is an Actor, exported definitions in the environment define the behaviour of the Actor.
+If the Account is an Actor, exported definitions in the environment define the behavior of the Actor.

 ## Etch

-Etch is the underlying Convex storage subsystem - "A database for informtion that needs to be carved in stone".
+Etch is the underlying Convex storage subsystem - "A database for information that needs to be carved in stone".

 Etch implements Converge Immutable Storage for Data Objects.